-So, you’ve just been forced to defend yourself in a self-defense shooting.
+So you’ve just been forced to defend yourself with your gun in a self-defense shooting.
 Now what do you do?
-In the heat of the moment, your only thought was to act in self-defense to protect your life; but once the smoke clears, your mind is rattled with worry…
+In the heat and terror of the moment, your only thought was to act in defense of your life; but once the smoke clears, your mind is rattled with worry…

 Should I call the police?
 Will they arrest me?
 Do I need an attorney?
 What do I say after having just shot someone?
 Should I hide my gun?
+Will they take my gun?
 What am I supposed to do now?

 - Give your name and location.

-- Request any emergency services needed (e.g., EMS and an ambulance).
+- Request any emergency services needed for both yourself and your assailant (e.g., EMS and an ambulance).

 - Say, “I was the victim of a crime.”